Synaptic-Labs-AI/codex-md/cline_docs/activeContext.md

 - Added more comprehensive error logging for debugging asset loading issues
 - Improved path normalization utilities to handle Windows-specific path formats

+### Navigation Bar Fix (2025-04-08)
+- Fixed missing navigation bar in the final Electron build
+- Added Navigation component import and usage to App.svelte
+- Updated Logo component to use relative path for logo image
+- Ensured proper asset loading in production builds

 ## Current Issues
 - ~~The app was failing to load JavaScript assets in production mode~~ (Fixed)
 - ~~Build process was failing with EBUSY errors when copying static assets~~ (Fixed)
 - ~~The installed application was failing to load SvelteKit assets~~ (Fixed)
 - ~~The build process was encountering file locking issues with logo.png~~ (Fixed)
 - ~~The build process was encountering file locking issues with favicon.png~~ (Fixed)
-- The build process was encountering file locking issues on Windows:
+- ~~The build process was encountering file locking issues on Windows~~ (Fixed):
   ```
-  ⨯ EBUSY: resource busy or locked, copyfile 'C:\Users\jrose\Documents\codex-md\frontend\static\logo.png' -> 'C:\Users\jrose\Documents\codex-md\dist\win-unpacked\resources\frontend\static\logo.png'
+  ⨯ EBUSY: resource busy or locked, copyfile 'C:\Users\jrose\Documents\codex-md\frontend\static\favicon-icon.png' -> 'C:\Users\jrose\Documents\codex-md\dist\win-unpacked\resources\frontend\dist\static\favicon-icon.png'
   ```
-- This was caused by static assets being used for multiple purposes (UI, app icons, etc.)
+- ~~This was caused by static assets being used for multiple purposes (UI, app icons, etc.)~~ (Fixed)
-- The issue specifically affects Windows due to its stricter file locking behavior
+- ~~The issue specifically affects Windows due to its stricter file locking behavior~~ (Fixed)
+- ~~Navigation bar missing in the final Electron build~~ (Fixed)
+- ~~URL conversion failing with "Unsupported file type: ai" error~~ (Fixed)
+- ~~URL conversion failing with "converter.convert is not a function" error~~ (Fixed)

 ## Next Steps

 ### Immediate Actions
-1. Test the build process with the new improvements on Windows
+1. ~~Test the build process with the new improvements on Windows~~ (Completed)
-2. Verify that the application builds successfully without file locking errors
+2. ~~Verify that the application builds successfully without file locking errors~~ (Completed)
+3. ~~Fix URL conversion to properly handle URLs without treating them as files~~ (Completed)
-3. Document the solution in the system patterns for future reference
+4. Document the solution in the system patterns for future reference
+5. Consider implementing similar improvements in other Electron projects

 ### Long-term Solution: Migration to Plain Svelte + Vite
 We've created a comprehensive migration plan to address the root cause of the asset loading issues by transitioning from SvelteKit to plain Svelte + Vite.
 This plan is documented in: